TomRadford/office-space-manager/README.md

 - Ebay's Nice Modal for rendering modals (I love being able to call a modal as a function... instead of wrapping modals in conditionals in the markup)

 This project was bootstrapped with `create-t3-app` from the [T3 Stack](https://create.t3.gg/) so I could hit the ground running.

+## ToDo

+Some nice to haves that could extend the application (and its usefulness) in the future:

+- Error handling/display
+- Authentication
+- Multi-tenancy (so there can be many companies, each with their own offices and users, running on one instance) using something like DB sharding

+Thanks for having a look ✨